What is a plug-in hybrid car?

 What is a range-extender hybrid?

-In many ways a range-extender hybrid is more comparable to an electric car than a hybrid.
-The best description of a range-extender is an electric car with an on-board power station.
+Technically, an electric car with a range extender is a type of plug-in hybrid, as it uses both a combustion engine and an electric motor and can be recharged via an external source.
+However, these are best thought of as EVs with a small on-board power station.
 You use it in the same way as an electric car, charging it overnight as needed for use the next day.
 However, you’re not limited to the range dictated by the level of charge in its battery pack.
 The power station – usually a small petrol engine – is on high alert, ready to charge the battery pack if its charge drops below a certain level.

 Although range-extenders are typically classified as hybrids, the following distinction needs to be remembered.
 All hybrid cars will, at some point, use their conventional engines to provide propulsion, whereas most range-extender cars cannot.

-One example of a range extender is the now-discontinued BMW i3 Rex – essentially an i3 electric car fitted with an auxiliary engine under the rear boot floor to provide electricity, increasing its range beyond the limits of its battery.
+One example of a range extender is the Mazda MX-30 R-EV – essentially an MX-30 electric car fitted with an auxiliary engine under the rear boot floor to provide electricity, increasing its range beyond the limits of its battery.
 While vehicles of this type typically use electricity alone to operate, the small fuel tank will need filling up from time to time as a backup.

-You can read more about range-extender cars in our separate guide.
+You can read more about range-extender cars in our separate guide to electric cars.

-This is purely because a plug-in hybrid can be expected to run in electric mode for much of the official test cycle, and when using the power in its batteries, it produces no CO2 at all.
-This means that plug-in hybrid cars frequently emit under 50 grams per kilometre (g/km) of CO2 in official tests, which is the upper limit of the lowest Benefit-in-Kind bracket of 10%.
+Plug-in hybrids can be expected to run in electric mode for much of the official test cycle, and when using the power in its batteries, it produces no CO2 at all.
+This means that plug-in hybrid cars frequently emit under 50 grams per kilometre (g/km) of CO2 in official tests, which is the upper limit of the lowest Benefit-in-Kind brackets.

 Of course, BiK is based on the taxable (P11D) value of a given car.
 And, while it’s true that a plug-in hybrid usually costs more to buy than a petrol or diesel model, most will cost you substantially less in annual company-car tax than a pure petrol or diesel-powered equivalent.